 Additionally the priority order of existing upstreams can be managed.

 For a Bytesafe registry with more than one configured upstream, the priority of those upstreams affect how the information is fetched by Bytesafe.

 When a request for available package versions is passed from a registry to an upstream, all upstreams will be searched for the requested information.
 But in cases where more than one registry contains the requested version the package will be pulled from the one with the highest priority.

 This is beneficial if one of your upstreams always should take precedence over another.

-To change the upstreams priority order, use the up and down arrows next to each upstream in the upstreams tab in the registry settings in the console.
+To change the upstreams priority order, use the up and down arrows next to each upstream in the upstreams tab for a registry.

 Different kinds of upstreams